You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-Hi there, I’m Julie Kay - a verified aging hippie!
+Hi there, I’m Julie Kay -- a verified aging hippie!
 I graduated from high school in 1969, when I thought “flower power” meant something entirely different from gardening!
-I’m 62 now and keeping in step with Father Time is an organic dance I never seem to be able to learn the dance steps to long enough to enjoy a good glide around the floor.
+I’m in my 60s now and keeping in step with Father Time is an organic dance I never seem to be able to learn the steps to long enough to enjoy a good glide around the floor.

 BUT!
 I don’t intend to go softly into the night; I fully intend to look as good as humanly possible and to do so with grace.
 I lived in the sun and loved every moment during my 20s and 30s, even up into my early 50s.
 Why I am not a prune today is a mystery.
 I have ash brown hair and blue eyes from a mainly Celtic-based heritage.
 I’ve been known to bemoan my Polish background when referring to my eyes.
 I may sound vain - I’m not vain.
 What I believe, and believe strongly, is that we women (and men who care - of course I wouldn’t exclude you!) owe it to ourselves to do what we can within the boundaries of our individual realities to look our best - if looking good is a priority.